traject/traject/README.md

 ## Settings

-Settings are a flat list of key/value pairs, where the keys are always strings and the values usually are.
+Settings are a flat list of key/value pairs, where the keys are always strings and the values usually are too.
 They look like this in a config file:

 ~~~ruby
 # configuration_file.rb